 2008-09-18

-Nonuniformly Spaced Linear Array Design for the Specified Beamwidth/Sidelobe Level OR Specified Directivity/Sidelobe Level with Coupling Consideration
+Nonuniformly Spaced Linear Array Design for the Specified Beamwidth/Sidelobe Level or Specified Directivity/Sidelobe Level with Coupling Consideration

 By